 Marine Affairs professionals work to develop better policies and management strategies to address the many complex issues related to human uses of the world’s coasts and oceans.
 Examples of some of the major issues we are currently facing include natural resource decline, pollution, climate change, impacts of coastal development, among others.

 When you pursue a career in Marine Affairs, you will play an integral role in finding better ways to educate and inform the public about these issues and potential solutions.

-As these threats multiply, the need has increased for qualified professionals who can understand these challenges and help establish meaningful policies and laws to regulate and protect marine and coastal ecosystems.
-With the B.A. in Marine Affairs program you will become one of those qualified professionals.
-You will have the scientific knowledge and specific technical skills necessary to work in this very challenging and important area.
+With a B.A. in Marine Affairs you will gain the scientific knowledge and specific technical skills necessary to work in this very exciting and important area.

 Our faculty are leaders and innovators in their fields, bringing both deep professional experience and academic rigor to the classroom.